zettix/fatint/README.md

 Also redirection via << and >> is supported.

-At the moment only hex strings are available for initialization.
+Strings with bases 2 through 36 are available for initialization as well as long long ints.
 The unit testing is adequite but not thorough.

 * Addition and subtraction are O(n) in time and space complexity when n is the data size, or number of digits.